manzt/anywidget/paper/paper.md

-Finally, the anywidget project includes a command line interface (CLI) for bootstrapping new anywidget projects that are ready to publish to PyPI (\autoref{fig:overview}b).
+Finally, the anywidget project includes a command line interface (CLI) for bootstrapping new anywidget projects that are ready to publish to PyPI (\autoref{fig:overview}, bottom).
 The CLI includes options for selecting front-end framework adapters and additional tools like TypeScript.

 ```bash
 npm create anywidget@latest